noahcoad/open-url/README.md

   { "label": "open in new window", "os": "osx", "commands": ["/Applications/Sublime Text.app/Contents/SharedSupport/bin/subl"] },
 ],
 ~~~

+#### Set cwd directory for shell command
+You might want to choose the directory from which your shell command is executed.
+Python's `subprocess` library makes this easy with the `cwd` kwarg.

+Open URL defines two special values for the `cwd` kwarg, `"project_root"` and `"current_file"`.
+Using these values dynamically sets the working directory for the shell command to the project root, or the directory of the currently open file.

 Check the __Settings__ section, or run __Open URL: Settings__ for examples.